geoserver/geoserver/doc/en/user/source/introduction/gettinginvolved.rst

 There are many ways that you can help out with the GeoServer project.
 GeoServer fully embraces an open source development model that does not see a split between user and developer, producer and consumer, but instead sees everyone as a valuable contributor.

-.. seealso:: GeoServer opperates with full transparency with `public policies and procedures <https://docs.geoserver.org/latest/en/developer/policies/index.html>`__.
+GeoServer opperates with full transparency with public `policies and procedures <https://docs.geoserver.org/latest/en/developer/policies/index.html>`__.
+We look forward to working with you.

 Development
 -----------